ayush-agarwal-0502/GreenDelhi-Air-Complaint-Analytics/README.md

 -	How many sources have been resolved during this period, and which type of sources have the most pendency?
 -	Highlight the departments and their complaint resolution performance
 -	Which region of Delhi reported the greatest number of complaints and which categories?
--	Present any seasonal or monthly inferences
+-	Present any seasonal/monthly inferences
--	Any other key observations or patterns in the data
 - If you were the Secretary of the Environment Department, Government of NCT of Delhi, how would you use this data to guide Delhi’s clean air strategy?

 ## Some Snipplets of the work -